 Cisco Catalyst 3560 Switches

-Ciscoís Catalyst 3560 family is a line of non-modular switches that features IEEE 802.3af and Power over Ethernet (PoE) capability in 10/100 Ethernet and Gigabit Ethernet implementations.
-The Catalyst 3560 is an ideal access-layer switch for small enterprise network access or satellite-office environments, combining both 10/100/1000 and PoE configurations for high productivity while streamlining the deployment of key technology including Voice over IP, Wi-Fi, video surveillance, and remote video kiosks.
-IT managers can deploy comprehensive smart services including QoS, rate management, ACLs, multicast administration, and fast IP routing with the simplicity of traditional LAN switching.
+Ciscoís Catalyst 3560 family is a selection of non-modular switches that includes IEEE 802.3af and Cisco PoE functionality in 10/100 Ethernet and Gigabit Ethernet implementations.
+The Cisco Catalyst 3560 Series switch is an ideal Layer 2 switch for midsize business network connectivity or satellite-offices, offering both 10/100/1000 and PoE configurations for high productivity while streamlining the installation of key applications such a VoIP, wireless access, video surveillance, and remote video kiosks.
+Customers can deploy comprehensive smart features such as QoS, rate limiting, access control lists, multicast management, and fast IP routing while maintaining the simplicity of conventional LAN switching.

-Catalyst 3750 Series Switches
+Catalyst 3750 Family Switches

 For mid-size organizations and corporate branches, Cisco's Catalyst 3750 Series facilitates deployment of unified applications and accommodates evolving business environments by offering setup flexibility, ability to manage converged network patterns, and management-free set up of smart system services.
 Also, Cisco's Catalyst 3750 Series is designed for high-density Gigabit Ethernet deployments and incorporates a wide selection of switches that address the access, distribution, and backbone-connectivity demands of small or mid-size systems.